 Legal Costs of Divorce Without a Prenup

 A prenuptial agreement typically makes a divorce significantly less expensive.
-A prenup can streamline the divorce process by preventing months of litigation about how to divide assets.
+A prenup can streamline the divorce process by preventing months of litigation about how assets are divided.
 Couples who do not have a prenup face:

 Benefits of a Prenuptial Agreement